 Valve might be known for its games and the Steam store, but in the past few years they’ve been doubling down on the idea of virtual reality.
-And while they did help create the HTC Vive, they have now released their own VR headset named Valve Index.
-Let’s take a quick look if the Valve Index is worth buying.
+And while they did help create the HTC Vive, in June 2019 they released their own VR headset named Valve Index.
+Almost 3 years later, let’s take a quick review if the Valve Index is worth it in 2022.

 Controllers are quite interesting.
 These are knuckle controllers and they offer you a perfect grip.
 The focus here is on complete immersion, so these controllers are designed as an extension for your hands.

 The minimum requirements for the Valve Index are: